CarlosPacheco/BE-Core/README.md

 https://github.com/jasontaylordev/CleanArchitecture
 https://github.com/ardalis/CleanArchitecture

-Note: read about: Steve Smith (ardalis), Jason Taylor, Jimmy Bogard, Sam Newman, Martin Fowler
+Note: read about: Eric Evans, Steve Smith (ardalis), Jason Taylor, Jimmy Bogard, Sam Newman, Martin Fowler
+Remenber: DDD doesn't enforce any specific architecture, you are free to choose whatever works for your application.
+DDD guides us in right direction but we are the ones that need to make the decisions for each particular situation.
+There is no perfect model, all are wrong but some are useful you just need to make the right compromise.

+"Be a student, not a follower.
+Don't just go do what someone says.
+Take interest in what someone says, then debate it, ponder it, and consider it from all angles." by Jim Rohn